Donitzo/godot-simple-portal-system/README.md

 The portal class also has functions for transforming between frames of reference and raycasting.

+In addition, an example was created on how to handle basic teleportation through portals.
+See the [teleportation section](###Teleportation).

 ## About Modelling Portals

 First you need to model some portal meshes, or just use a plane or a box.